A referendum can be called by a number of different bodies, such as parliament or a local council.

 Every year in February, Chesterfield Borough Council has a duty under the Local Government Act 2000 to publish the minimum number of signatures required to support a valid petition to request a referendum on whether or not the borough should have an elected mayor.

-This number will apply to any petition submitted to Chesterfield Borough Council from now until 31 March 2025.
+This number will apply to any petition submitted to Chesterfield Borough Council between until 31 March 2025.